xalaida/laravel-nuxt-docker/gateway/README.md

 - [ ] add .env variable to different hosts, staging server, dry-run, 4096-bit keys and others
 - [ ] make nginx work even when some hosts are not available
+- [ ] generate overlay network for swarm
 - [ ] www redirect to non-www
 - [ ] add stub samples for different hosts (laravel, nuxt, etc)
 - [ ] refactor nginx reloading